dotnet/AspNetCore.Docs/aspnetcore/blazor/advanced-scenarios.md

 | :------: | --------- | ------ |
 | 0        | Text node | Second |

-This time, the diff algorithm sees that *two* changes have occurred, and the algorithm generates the following edit script:
+This time, the diff algorithm sees that *two* changes have occurred.
+The algorithm generates the following edit script:

 * Change the value of the first text node to `Second`.
 * Remove the second text node.

 Generating the sequence numbers has lost all the useful information about where the `if/else` branches and loops were present in the original code.
 This results in a diff **twice as long** as before.

 This is a trivial example.
 In more realistic cases with complex and deeply nested structures, and especially with loops, the performance cost is usually higher.
-Instead of immediately identifying which loop blocks or branches have been inserted or removed, the diff algorithm has to recurse deeply into the render trees.
-This usually results in having to build longer edit scripts because the diff algorithm is misinformed about how the old and new structures relate to each other.
+Instead of immediately identifying which loop blocks or branches have been inserted or removed, the diff algorithm must recurse deeply into the render trees.
+This usually results in building longer edit scripts because the diff algorithm is misinformed about how the old and new structures relate to each other.

 ### Guidance and conclusions

 * App performance suffers if sequence numbers are generated dynamically.
 * The framework can't create its own sequence numbers automatically at runtime because the necessary information doesn't exist unless it's captured at compile time.
 * Don't write long blocks of manually-implemented <xref:Microsoft.AspNetCore.Components.Rendering.RenderTreeBuilder> logic.
 Prefer `.razor` files and allow the compiler to deal with the sequence numbers.
 If you're unable to avoid manual <xref:Microsoft.AspNetCore.Components.Rendering.RenderTreeBuilder> logic, split long blocks of code into smaller pieces wrapped in <xref:Microsoft.AspNetCore.Components.Rendering.RenderTreeBuilder.OpenRegion%2A>/<xref:Microsoft.AspNetCore.Components.Rendering.RenderTreeBuilder.CloseRegion%2A> calls.
 Each region has its own separate space of sequence numbers, so you can restart from zero (or any other arbitrary number) inside each region.
 * If sequence numbers are hardcoded, the diff algorithm only requires that sequence numbers increase in value.
 The initial value and gaps are irrelevant.
 One legitimate option is to use the code line number as the sequence number, or start from zero and increase by ones or hundreds (or any preferred interval).
 * Blazor uses sequence numbers, while other tree-diffing UI frameworks don't use them.
 Diffing is far faster when sequence numbers are used, and Blazor has the advantage of a compile step that deals with sequence numbers automatically for developers authoring `.razor` files.